 Get Free Wi-Fi in Port

-You can access the Internet on the cruise ship, but it’s pricey.
-Often access can run $20 per day.
-So on a week-long cruise you can spend more than $100.
+You can access the internet on the cruise ship, but it’s pricey.
+Often access can run $20-$30 per day.
+So on a week-long cruise you can spend more than $200 in some cases.
 If you want to save some money and just need occasional access, then wait until you hit Cozumel.

 In addition, many cellular plans extend to Mexico automatically, allowing you to use cell data instead of Wi-Fi.